adaptyteam/adapty-docs/versioned_docs/version-3.0/hide-paywall-builder-paywalls.md

 In native iOS and Android SDKs, you have complete control over both presenting and hiding the paywalls.
 However in Flutter, React Native, and Unity SDKs this works a bit differently.
 Learn how below.

 :::warning
-This guide covers only hiding  **new Paywall Builder paywalls** which requires Adapty SDK v3.0 or later.
+This guide covers only hiding  **new Paywall Builder paywalls** which require Adapty SDK v3.0  (v3.2.0 for Flutter) or later.
 To learn how to hide **legacy Paywall Builder paywalls**, read the [Hide legacy Paywall Builder paywalls (on cross-platform SDKs)](hide-legacy-paywall-builder-paywalls)
 :::

 ## Dismiss a paywall screen in React Native